harisharjun/arjunuvacha/content/page/about.md

 And here I am, trying my bit to build better products, for **Good!**

+## Blog set-up

+This blog is built on HUGO framework, the world's fastest framework for building websites, and is hosted on Firebase.

+I have used the Stack Theme created by [Jimmy Cai](https://stack.jimmycai.com/).
+Learn more about HUGO [here](https://gohugo.io/).

 ## Find me on
 [LinkedIn](https://www.linkedin.com/in/harisharjun/) • [GitHub](https://github.com/harisharjun) • [Twitter](https://twitter.com/arjunuvacha_) • [Instagram](https://www.instagram.com/arjunuvacha/)